-Physical therapists are specialists in the assessment and treatment of pain and functional deficits related to sensory and motor function.
+Physical therapists are specialists in assessing and treating pain and functional deficits related to sensory and motor function.
 Treatment plans include the assessment of movement and the design of individualized therapeutic exercise and functional training plans.
-Therapists may use a variety of treatments option, including manipulation, heat, ice, electrotherapy or ultrasound to reduce pain and improve motor function.
+Therapists may use various treatment options, including manipulation, heat, ice, electrotherapy, or ultrasound, to reduce pain and improve motor function.
 PTs may also prevent disability by designing exercise and wellness programs to prevent functional motor loss.
-The patient range is largely geriatric, but there are also specialists in pediatrics and sports medicine.
+The patient range is largely geriatric, but there are also pediatrics and sports medicine specialists.
 The Doctorate of Physical Therapy (DPT) is three years after undergrad.

 Job Market: The projected percent change in employment from 2020 to 2030.
 The average growth rate is 21% (Much faster than average).

 Base Salary: $91,010 per year $43.75 per hour

 Prerequisites vary slightly from school to school; this list will cover the requirements at many schools.
 It is a good idea to make your own list of 5-6 schools and create a spreadsheet from the information provided in the PT School Program Directory.

 - Chemistry 2 semesters

 - General Biology 2 semesters

 - Physiology with lab (lab is taken in a later semester than the lecture.)